 As we just mentioned, there are a variety of career paths available to you when you hold this degree.
 The most common career is that of a lawyer.
-Demand for lawyers will continue and will always be there because individuals, businesses and all levels of government will continue to require legal services.
+Demand for lawyers will continue and will always be there because individuals, businesses, and all levels of government will continue to require legal services.
 Opportunities will keep coming.
-In fact, according to the BLS, employment of lawyers is expected to grow 9% over the coming years.
+In fact, according to the BLS, the employment of lawyers is expected to grow 9% over the coming years.

 The median annual wage for lawyers was $127,990 in May 2021, with top lawyers earning as much as $208,000 a year.

 Along with a fascination with the legal system, do you also have an interest in government or politics?
 If so, a bachelor of science in political science may be the perfect match for you.
 It’s an exciting career field where you will always be getting to meet new people and learn about how countries and systems work in different parts of the world.